 Regarding transferring credits from a mobility semester, please first read the information in the regulations (framework ordinance and program regulations):

 - Prior review is necessary to have credits from modules appropriate to the level of studies transferred to the core elective and minor areas, and to the INF and OEC elective areas.
-Without a review of this kind, it is only possible to transfer credits to the free elective area.
+Without a review of this kind (Credit-transfer agreement), it is only possible to transfer credits to the free elective area.

-- Compulsory modules must be completed at the Faculty.
+- Compulsory modules and written papers (or assignments) must be completed at the Faculty.

 - Transferring external seminars toward a core elective area is possible upon prior review and approval by means of the credit-transfer agreement.